htaudah/vmlab/README.md

 > :warning: **When creating a Windows template, the bootable Windows installation disc requires a key to be pressed during the boot process in order to boot into the disc.
 For this reason, the Windows template creation will**

+## Run a playbook
+To run any of the playbooks included in the project, the command to use will have the following
+format:

+`ansible-playbook -i inventory.ini --ask-vault-pass playbook.yml`

+You will be prompted for the vault password you chose earlier.